Atomic parity violation in highly charged $^{40,48}$Ca and $^{208}$Pb ions

 This expression can be simplified for the particular case of the Ca isotope pair ($A=40$, $A'=48$) by virtue of two observations.
 First, as will be shown in Sec.~\ref{sec:results:nuclear_parameters}, the proton charge distributions in $^{40}$Ca and $^{48}$Ca isotopes are very similar to each other, leading to $r'_p\approx r_p$, $\mathcal{P}'\approx \mathcal{P}$, $q'_p\approx q_p$, and $\Delta\tilde{Q}'_p\approx \Delta\tilde{Q}_p$.
 Hence, the `proton' terms in Eq.~\eqref{eq:diff_general} cancel out, and we can rewrite the difference as

-Second, the proton and neutron densities in the $^{40}$Ca isotope (see Ref.~\cite{emrichRadialDistributionNucleons1983} are also very similar and the discussion in Sec.~\ref{sec:results:nuclear_parameters} below), since $N=Z=20$, which leads to $q_p\approx q_n$.
+Second, the proton and neutron densities in the $^{40}$Ca isotope are also very similar (see Ref.~\cite{emrichRadialDistributionNucleons1983} and the discussion in Sec.~\ref{sec:results:nuclear_parameters} below), since $N=Z=20$, which leads to $q_p\approx q_n$.
 To proceed further, let us introduce a neutron skin contribution to the integral $q_n$:

 where we used the fact that $q'_p\approx q_p\approx q_n$ in the $^{40,48}$Ca isotope pair.
 On the other hand, it is reasonable to expect that the new parity-violating neutron coupling is very weak, so that we can neglect its neutron skin contribution